ECCC-MSC/msc-pygeoapi/msc_pygeoapi/process/weather/README.md

 ```

 # Rasterio version
 The extract raster process currently only works with rasterio version 1.1.4.
-If running anewer version of rasterio dwongrade using
+If running a newer version of rasterio downgrade using
 ```bash
 pip install rasterio==1.1.4 --force-reinstall
 ```